t1m4lc/zamzamxp/content/activities/en/nepal/paragliding/pokhara-tandem.md

 ## Flight Options

-**Short Flight (20-30 minutes) - $55**: Perfect for first-timers.
+**Short Flight (20-30 minutes)**: Perfect for first-timers.
 Smooth, scenic flight with beautiful views of the valley, lakes, and mountains.

-**Extended Flight (40-60 minutes) - From $85**: Longer flight time to catch thermals and maximize your time in the air.
+**Extended Flight (40-60 minutes)**: Longer flight time to catch thermals and maximize your time in the air.
 More opportunities for photos and extended mountain views.

 **Acrobatic Add-on (Optional)**: For thrill-seekers!
 Includes spirals, wingovers, and other exciting maneuvers.
 Request this with your pilot if you're feeling adventurous.